wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 This file is currently just a brain dump of my experiences with building the Debian wx packages, based on various experimentations, and Googling around.
-Please don't take anything said here as autoritative or written in stone.
+Please don't take anything said here as authoritative or written in stone.
 Although I've been able to get things to work fairly reliably, I still feel pretty clueless about some things.